ratral/epanet_toolkit/README.md

 ## Comparison of different sensor placement algorithms for model-based leak pre-localization.

-The aim of this models is to reduce the area where leakage is occurring in order to make later pinpointing easier.
-A traditional approach is to divide the network into so-called district metered areas (DMAs).
+The term "Leakage awareness methods" ist used to explain the discovery of a leak in a particular area within the network.
+It does not give any information about its precise location.

+For the leak awareness method is a hidraulic model needed.
+Different type hydraulic models have been proposed to detect leaks in WDS.
+Those methods usually involve calibration/optimisation techniques to analyse the different areas of the network.

-Leakage monitoring requires the installation of flow meters and pressure sensors at specific points in the DMAs.
+The calibration/optimisation requires the installation of flow meters and pressure sensors at specific points in the DMAs.
 The inlet flow into and out of the DMAs need to be metered.

+The aim of this hidraulic models is to reduce the area where leakage is occurring in order to make later pinpointing easier.
+A traditional approach is to divide the network into DMAs.